nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/04_Modelling_IT_Systems/06_Use_Case_Sequence_Diagram/README.md

 ![Event](images/Event.jpg)

-A query event is an event that is sent to the IT system with the goal of reading information (see Query Events and Mutation Events).
+A query event is an event that is sent to the IT system with the goal of reading information (see <b>Query Events and Mutation Events</b>).

 ## Mutation Event

 ![Mutation](images/Mutation.jpg)

-A mutation event is an event that is sent to the IT system with the goal of modifying information (again, see Query Events and Mutation Events).
+A mutation event is an event that is sent to the IT system with the goal of modifying information (again, see <b>Query Events and Mutation Events</b>).

 ## Interaction Reference

 ![Interaction](images/Interaction.jpg)

-An interaction reference shows that at this point the use case sequence diagram of another use case is called (see the explanation of include relationships in Use Case Diagrams).
+An interaction reference shows that at this point the use case sequence diagram of another use case is called (see the explanation of include relationships in <b>Use Case Diagrams</b>).

 ## IT System